Lies about Kavanaugh

 It's important to understand the warped world view of the left when it comes to the judiciary: Judges who do not use judicial power to force a liberal social agenda and do not believe the Constitution to be a "living" document (subject to change by the judiciary and not the people) are demeaned as wielding judicial power to take away rights.
 This is the argument against Kavanaugh.

 The Constitution and founders, unlike modern liberals, were clear about the limited role of the judiciary in interpreting the Constitution as written.
 Judges are not to play politician, though this was exactly what happened in the judicial activism of the Roe vs. Wade decision.

 If the Justices who decided Roe vs. Wade had followed the Constitution, abortion would not have been forced on the states as a constitutional right.

 As the late Justice Antonin Scalia asserted about interpreting the Constitution: "It is perfectly clear that the original intent was that the Constitution would be interpreted by its original meaning.
 If you had asked the participants at the Constitutional Convention whether their debates could be an authoritative source for construing the Constitution, there would be no doubt the answer would be no."

-James Madison, who was noted as the intellectual force behind the Constitution, wrote: "The debates and incidental decisions of the Convention have no authoritative character."
+James Madison, the intellectual force behind the Constitution, wrote: "The debates and incidental decisions of the Convention have no authoritative character."